30th June 2017. By Edward Stratmann.

 With the added pressure and challenges of the Champions League, the Italian, who's on the verge of signing a contract extension worth £9.5 million a year that will make him the seventh highest paid manager in the world, is reportedly keen to get his deals over the line as soon as possible.
 Indeed, this is entirely understandable, for he wants all his new additions present for preseason so they can learn his tactically advanced methodology.

-Having acquired no new players yet, Conte's apparently voiced his dissatisfaction towards the Chelsea hierarchy in regards to their
+Having acquired no new players yet, Conte's apparently voiced his dissatisfaction towards the Chelsea hierarchy in regards to their lack of progress on this front.
+The fact he

 - Posted: June 21, 2017Categories: Bayern MunichRead more »